 0), given that statistics are already collected by the Prometheus export as described in the "Monitoring" section below

-Customizations of the PgBouncer configuration are written
+Customizations of the PgBouncer configuration are written declaratively in the

-The operator reacts to the changes in the Pooler specification, and every PgBouncer instance reloads the updated configuration without disrupting the service.
+The operator reacts to the changes in the pooler specification, and every PgBouncer instance reloads the updated configuration without disrupting the service.

 The PgBouncer implementation of the

 metrics having the

 cnp_pgbouncer_ prefix by running:

 Like the EDB Postgres for Kubernetes instance, the exporter runs on port

 9127 of each pod running PgBouncer and also provides metrics related to the